Misterblue/misterblue.github.io/programming/herbal/index.md

 ## Use Case: Virtual Worlds

 Putting on a headset, you enter a 3D virtual world.
-As you look around you see a rich landscape under the foriegn sun with animals and avatars wandering around.
+As you look around you see a rich landscape under the foreign sun with animals and avatars wandering around.
 As you turn your head and walk, you move in the landscape where you interact with the other inhabitants of this virtual world.